 It is such a subtle difference, and yet it is there.
 Once you begin to see it, it is so obvious.
 Mark did not look at Christ in the same way as Matthew did.
 Whoever Luke's sources were, we are going to see that they were different from Matthew, Mark, and John; in the way it was approached.
 We understand it has all the same author.
 God is the author.
 These are God-breathed.
 God knew what He was doing!
 That is instruction for you and me, so that we can see the multifaceted personality of Jesus Christ and the approach His disciples had toward Him.
 It is very interesting.

-The place where 'Lord' appears in the book of Mark is in chapter 9, in verse 24.
-Compare that with Matthew 17, verses 14 and 15.
+The place where 'Lord' appears in the book of Mark is in Mark 9:24.
+Compare that with Matthew 17:14-15.
 You will see and understand that the word 'Lord' is not in the Greek.

 One more, which we will not turn to is Mark 4:38-39.
 It is another example where there is a similar occurrence.
 Compare that with Matthew 8:25-26.
 Something like this does not happen by chance—something that is that obvious.
 Our God, who is the author of this, says He is aware of the sparrow falling.
 A title that His Son certainly, rightly, has but is omitted—He is certainly aware of it.
 He intended that it be that way, because there is an aspect He wants us to understand.
 It is done on purpose to give emphasis.